Cistus Essential Oil

 A strong, sweet, dry, woody and herbaceous aroma.
 Its odor effect is generally perceived as warming and restorative.
 Often used as a fixative in perfume.

-Ernest Gunther of The Essential Oils Vol. VI. says: "One of the unforgettable scents is that of labdanum, whose sweet, warm, balsamic odor permeates sunny patches in the pine forest some of the islands in the Mediterranean or stretch along the rocky coasts of that beautiful, blue sea."5
+Ernest Gunther of The Essential Oils Vol. VI. says: "One of the unforgettable scents is that of labdanum, whose sweet, warm, balsamic odor permeates sunny patches in the pine forest or some of the islands in the Mediterranean that stretch along the rocky coasts of that beautiful, blue sea."5

 Blends well with frankincense, myrrh, lavender, pine, sage, cedarwood, cypress, jasmine, thyme, and citrus oils.